Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             id:"boo_b_hatch" //The ID of the boo.
         }
     ],
     last_area_portrificationized:X, //Value of "area" the last time the portrificationizer was triggered.
-Used to not overwrite previous area score is portrificationizing before area increases.
+Used to not overwrite previous area score if portrificationizing before area increases.
 If absent area scores are skipped. previous_area_score:{ //Memory for score results
         time:X, //Time spent up until previous area. ghosts:X, //Ghosts defeated up until previous area.